danielvdh24/portfolio/README.md

     <img src="https://github.com/user-attachments/assets/4ddf4303-df01-43a6-9f8f-62f75de7490e" style="height: 370px;">
 </div>

 Welcome to my personal portfolio, created using React, TypeScript, Vite, and TailwindCSS.
-The website automatically builds and deploys through GitHub Actions whenever new changes are pushed to the main branch.

-The purpose of this portfolio is to showcase my growth and skills acquired over the past three years during my Bachelor's in Software Engineering and Management at Gothenburg University, as I work towards becoming a Junior Developer.
+The purpose of this portfolio is to showcase my growth and skills acquired over the past three years during my Bachelor's in Software Engineering and Management at Gothenburg University, as I work towards becoming a Junior Software Engineer.

 ## Development
 To run project locally: